orcular-org/orcuDispenser/Documentation/Assembly.md

         <li>Tighten it well (with a wrench or pliers) so the screw sits tight and won't move</li>
       </ul> </td> </tr> </table>

+> _
+>
+> ⚠ Note: From this point on, most pictures don't show all the screws and nuts.
+For simplicity reasons, most screws and nuts are not visible although they might be attached already.
+>
+>_

  <table> <tr> <td> <img width="600" src="images/Assembly/11B_Angle_top.PNG"> </td> <td> <ul>
         <li>After that, you should have one top bracket with two steel screws in it (and 4 PP nuts)</li>
         <li>This one will go to the <b>back side</b></li>